semgrep/semgrep-docs/docs/semgrep-ci/network-broker.md

 1. Add the generated public key to the Semgrep Cloud Platform:

-   1. Log into Semgrep Cloud Platform.
+   1. Log in to Semgrep Cloud Platform.
    2. Navigate to **Settings** > **Broker**.
    3. Paste your public key and click **Add Public Key**.